farfromsober/ffs_ios/readme.md

 			DetailViewController *destination = [DetailViewController new];
 			navController pushViewController:destination withAnimation:YES];
 		}

+- AppStyle: views' elements should be styled here.

 ### Controllers

-- TabController contains 5 Tabs: *ProductsVC, MapVC, NewVC, NotificationVC, and ProfileVC*.
+- TabController contains 5 Tabs: *ProductsVC, MapVC, NotificationVC, and ProfileVC*.
 All these classes have a superclass called BaseVC and they are embedded in a Navigation Controller to support push navigation.
+- LoginViewController: login screen.
+- NewVC: post a new product.

 ### Managers